projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 ```

 # What’s next

-See how Bill, the cluster admin, can assign a pool of nodes to Alice's tenant.
-[Assign a nodes pool](./nodes-pool.md).
+See how Bill, the cluster admin, can enforce the PriorityClass of Pods running of Alice's tenant Namespaces.
+[Enforce Pod Priority Classes](./pod-priority-class.md)